Symmetric Tonic Neck Reflex (STNR)

 There are many children and adults, at least 10% of the total population, who cannot seem to sit still comfortably for more than a few minutes.
 They are often classified as ADD or ADHD.
 The mechanical aspect of writing, just getting the words down on paper, becomes an incredibly difficult task.
 Many of these difficulties can be traced to an immature Symmetric Tonic Neck Reflex.

-STNR children will get up and down from their chairs when they write or will just try to stand up while they are writing.
-STNR children who are tall enough will often assume the “slouched” position, with legs stretched out in front.
-Children in this position are considered by many teachers to be “lazy” or “disrespectful,” or “unable to do your work sitting like that.”
+STNR children will get up and down from their chairs when they write or will just try to stand up while they are working.
+STNR children who are tall enough will often assume the “slouched” position, with legs stretched out in front of them.
+Children in this position are considered by many teachers to be “lazy” or “disrespectful,” or “unable to do their work sitting like that.”
 What many teachers do not realize is that these positions are actually comfortable to the STNR child because the child’s arms and head are not fighting with the position of the legs.

-When not allowed to stand or sit in a slouched position, STNR children may frequently become “foot sitters,” sitting in the chair with feet and legs tucked under the body in order to keep the legs bent while the arms and neck are bent in reading or writing activities.
-Another favorite posture is the hooking of the feet around the legs of the chair to help hold the legs in position while the arms and neck are bent.
+When not allowed to stand, or sit in a slouched position, STNR children may frequently become “foot sitters,” sitting in the chair with feet and legs tucked under the body in order to keep the legs bent while the arms and neck are bent in reading or writing activities.
+Another favorite posture is the hooking of the feet around the legs of the chair to help hold their legs in position while the arms and neck are bent.
+Schools are now buying high desks so the students can stand to do their work.
+There is a better and long lasting way to alleviate this and give the child the ability to sit to do work.
+To eliminate the interfering STNR there are simple activities that children can and should do.

 Causes of STNR:

-The incidence of an immature STNR is increasing in recent years because many babies are being kept on their backs to sleep to help prevent Sudden Infant Death Syndrome (SIDS), but then they are not being put on their tummies when they are awake.
-If they are never on their tummies, they are never going to crawl.
-If they don't crawl for at least 6 months and crawl properly, the STNR will remain at an interfering or immature level.
+The incidence of an immature STNR is increasing in recent years because many babies are being kept on their backs to sleep to help prevent Sudden Infant Death Syndrome (SIDS), to compound this, they are not given enough tummy time when they are awake.
+If they are not on their tummies very often, they are not crawling enough to integrate the the upper body with the lower body.
+If they don't crawl for at least 5 months and crawl properly, the STNR will remain at an interfering or immature level.